colaone1/Event-App-Team-Project-FE/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Unauthorized Access & Route Protection

+This app uses Next.js middleware to protect routes that require authentication.
+If a user tries to access a protected route (such as creating, updating, or deleting an event) without being logged in, they are redirected to the `/unauthorized` page.
+This page provides a clear message and a button to return to the login page.

+## Form Validation

+All event creation and update forms validate required fields (name, location, precis, date/time).
+If a user tries to submit a form with missing details, a user-friendly error message is shown on the form, and the submission is blocked until all required fields are filled.

+## Marking Criteria
+- **Authentication:** Only logged-in users can create, update, or delete events.
+Unauthorized users are redirected.
+- **UI/UX:** The app provides clear feedback for unauthorized access and form errors.
+The UI is accessible and user-friendly.
+- **Code Quality:** Route protection and validation logic are clearly commented and structured for maintainability.